Bill Murray explains why has no agent, manager or contactable phone number

 Getting in contact with Murray has, in recent years, grown into somewhat of a Hollywood urban myth.
 In 2014, director Ted Melfi said he left messages on Murray’s answerphone months before he ever received a reply.
 It was, in fact, Melfi who started the rumour that Murray had implemented a toll-free 0800 or 1‑800 number with computerised pre-recorded messages for people to navigate through.

-Without an agent or manager to deal with, the never-ending list of callers attempting to pitch an idea to the actor began snowballing out of control: “I had a house phone, and it would just ring and ring,” Murray said in a past interview with IndieWire.
+Without an agent or manager to deal with, the never-ending list of callers attempting to pitch an idea to the actor began to snowball out of control.
+“I had a house phone, and it would just ring and ring,” Murray said in a past interview with IndieWire.
 “Finally, I’d pick up the phone and I’d say, ‘Who in the fuck is calling me and letting my phone ring like that?’
 The agent would say, ‘Oh, I’m sorry, I’m calling for so-and-so.’
 I’d say, ‘Look, you can’t do this.
 This is my house.
-If I don’t answer the phone, don’t do that because you’re making me not like you.’”
+If I don’t answer the phone, don’t do that because you’re making me not like you.'”

 Despite the frustrating annoyance, the ever-understanding actor could sympathise with the callers: “Their job is, ‘Get me Bill Murray on the phone.’
 They have nothing else to do,” he said before confirming the rumours about his toll-free communication: “I just unplugged the phone and then I got this 800 number, which is very handy,” he said.

 “I’m not very disciplined anymore.
 This was a way you could not answer any phone, and whenever you felt like engaging, you could check to see who had bothered to call and what the message was.
 It just freed up my life a whole lot.”